 In a balancing act to appease both dovish and hawkish members of the ECB’s Governing Council—the latter favored a rise of 50 basis points—the Bank stated that it would stop reinvestments under its Asset Purchase Programme (APP) in July, which will lead to an average monthly reduction of EUR 25 billion in its asset portfolio.
 This reduction is tantamount to reducing money in circulation, which should reinforce tightening stemming from higher rates, thus helping to cap inflation.

-The decision to continue hiking was driven by still-elevated, albeit declining, headline inflation and rising core inflation.
-Meanwhile, the Bank now sees inflation averaging 5.3% this year, 2.9% in 2024 and 2.1% in 2025, while it expects the economy to expand 1.0% this year and 1.6% in both 2024 and 2025.
+The decision to continue hiking was due to stubbornly high core inflation, April’s uptick in headline inflation and the fact that “the inflation outlook continues to be too high for too long”.
+In March, the Bank released new inflation and growth forecasts: These predicted inflation of 5.3% this year, 2.9% in 2024 and 2.1% in 2025, while GDP is expected to grow 1.0% this year and by 1.6% in both 2024 and 2025.